 Then someone who knew nothing about cricket but who knew I was desperate to know everything about it came into my office.
 They had seen a score on a television screen in the window of a television rental shop.
 You could indeed rent televisions in those days and gatherings outside such shops when cricket was being broadcast was a common sight.

 Somerset, she told me, keen to deliver news she thought I wanted to hear, had scored 59.
 The question, “For how many?” brought only a quizzical look.
-“Just 59,” she replied, “But I don’t really understand cricket scores.”
-I did but I didn’t understand that score.
-It made no sense unless followed by the word ‘for’ and a number.
+“Just 59,” she replied, “but I don’t really understand cricket scores.”
+I did, but I didn’t understand that score.
+“59” made no sense unless followed by the word ‘for’ and a number.

 It did though make sense.
 In order to try and ensure a result a gap in the weather had been identified and the match restricted to 15 overs aside.
 Somerset had lost the toss, Middlesex had elected to bowl, Viv Richards had opened the batting and was lbw to Daniel for nine.
 Somerset had indeed scored 59.
 59 all out.
 Graham Burgess top scored with 12 and three batsmen were run out.
 Garner took four wickets in reply, Somerset lost by six wickets and Brian Close said it was a farce, “just like the rest of my career”.
 Perhaps true of the cricket.
 Certainly not true of his career.

 The rules on over limitations for bowlers in truncated matches were different then.
 Daniel and Selvey bowled unchanged throughout the Somerset innings.
 Garner and Dredge throughout the Middlesex innings.